 - Follow AIX documentation and procedures to install and configure the base AIX operating system.
-(Typically by using the product media.)
-You may also choose to use NIM from another cluster to initially install your xCAT management node.
-Remember to update your NIM resources appropriately (especially your resolv.conf resource), - Apply the latest software updates and fixes. - Install the latest versions of OpenSSL & OpenSSH from the AIX Expansion Pack.
+(Typically by using the product media.) - Apply the latest software updates and fixes if needed. - Install the latest versions of OpenSSL & OpenSSH from the AIX Expansion Pack.
 This software can also be downloaded from the following sites.